-More than four years after he was fired from the Los Angeles Police Department for making false statements and filing a false complaint, Charles Dorner is alleged to have murdered Monica Quan, the daughter of a former police captain, and her fiancé Keith Lawrence; assaulted a senior citizen in an attempt to steal his boat; shot a police officer guarding a potential victim; fired on two more police officers, killing one of them; mailed a package to Anderson Cooper; and pledged in an online “manifesto” to kill many more.
+More than four years after he was fired from the Los Angeles Police Department for making false statements and filing a false complaint, Christopher Dorner is alleged to have murdered Monica Quan, the daughter of a former police captain, and her fiancé Keith Lawrence; assaulted a senior citizen in an attempt to steal his boat; shot a police officer guarding a potential victim; fired on two more police officers, killing one of them; mailed a package to Anderson Cooper; and pledged in an online “manifesto” to kill many more.
 Los Angeles is in a state of panic.
 The authorities have issued a $1 million reward for information leading to the arrest of Dorner, who remains at large.

 The New York Times, meanwhile, reports that the ravings of this murderous lunatic “have reopened old wounds” in Los Angeles: